Man squinting at phone

 • PRK helps light rays that enter your eye focus more effectively on the surface of the retina, reducing or eliminating distorted vision.

-Are Most Patients Happy with the Results?
+Are Most Patients Happy With the Results?

 95% of PRK patients are satisfied with their results

-CustomVue Treatment for Better Results
+CustomVue Treatment For Better Results

-We use the Visx Wavescan system to detect even the smallest refractive errors our PRK surgery patients may have.
-The combination of this wavefront device and Star S4 Laser (known as CustomVue treatment) allows Dr. Cohen to accurately assess and treat previously undetectable visual disorders.
+We use the Visx Wavescan system to detect even the smallest refractive errors in PRK surgery patients.
+The combination of this wavefront device and Star S4™ Laser (known as CustomVue treatment) allows Dr. Cohen to accurately assess and treat previously undetectable visual disorders.

-5 Stars for Dr. Bruce Cohen
+5 Stars for Dr. Bruce Cohen Laser Vision Correction You Can Trust

 1